Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 }

-To run the Java program conveniently in terminal, we assemble all dependencies into one jar file by using the maven-assembly-plugin:
+To run the Java program conveniently in the terminal, assemble all dependencies into one jar file using the maven-assembly-plugin:

 <build>